-In the middle of an especially cold January eight years ago with temperatures falling below zero most nights, my bucks began losing large chunks of hair.
+In the middle of an especially cold January in 2010 with temperatures falling below zero most nights, my bucks began losing large chunks of hair.
 There were bare patches of skin as large as two or three inches across in some spots.
 It looked like they had dandruff.
 I also started seeing foam collecting at the corners of their mouths.
 Then one morning I walked into the barn, and it looked like someone had sprayed dollops of whipped cream in a dozen random spots around the bucks’ stall.
 When I gave the bucks their hay, they just stared at me.
 They didn’t touch the hay.

 All sorts of things went through my head.
 This was a new stack of hay.
 Maybe it was bad.
 Maybe the bucks had urinary calculi since I’d been giving them a little grain.
 No, it would be impossible for several bucks to get it at exactly the same time.
 After a bit of unproductive guessing, I called the university vet hospital.
 We discussed whether I should bring in two sample bucks or all five.
 I was really worried, so I hooked up the livestock trailer and took all five.

 After a complete exam of all five bucks, the diagnosis was made that they were zinc deficient.
 I had been unable to purchase any grass hay for them that year, so they had been eating a diet of almost one hundred percent alfalfa for more than three months.
 I had heard that you have to balance the calcium in alfalfa with phosphorus in grain so that bucks don’t get urinary calculi when feeding grain or alfalfa to them, which is why I had been giving them a little grain every day.
 I had never heard that too much calcium in the diet will bind with zinc and cause a zinc deficiency, but that was exactly what had happened.

 As an Amazon Associate, I earn from qualifying purchases.